Top 10 Performance Tuning Techniques for Amazon Redshift

 Issue #1: Incorrect column encoding

 Running an Amazon Redshift cluster without column encoding is not considered a best practice, and customers find large performance gains when they ensure that column encoding is optimally applied.
-To determine if you are deviating from this best practice, run the following query to determine if any tables have NO column encoding applied:
+To determine if you are deviating from this best practice, you can use the v_extended_table_info view from the Amazon Redshift Utils GitHub repository.
+Create the view, and then run the following query to determine if any tables have columns with no encoding applied:

 Afterward, review the tables and columns which aren’t encoded by running the following query:

-If you find that you have tables without optimal column encoding, then use the Amazon Redshift Column Encoding Utility on AWS Labs GitHub to apply encoding.
+If you find that you have tables without optimal column encoding, then use the Amazon Redshift Column Encoding Utility from the Utils repository to apply encoding.
 This command line utility uses the ANALYZE COMPRESSION command on each table.
 If encoding is required, it generates a SQL script which creates a new table with the correct encoding, copies all the data into the new table, and then transactionally renames the new table to the old name while retaining the original data.
 (Please note that the first column in a compound sort key should not be encoded, and is not encoded by this utility.)

 Issue #2 – Skewed table data

 Amazon Redshift is a distributed, shared nothing database architecture where each node in the cluster stores a subset of the data.
-When a table is created, decide whether to spread the data evenly among nodes (default), or place data on a node on the basis of one of the columns.
+Each node is further subdivided into slices, with each slice having one or more dedicated cores.
+The number of slices per node depends on the node type of the cluster.
+For example, each DS2.XL compute node has two slices, and each DS2.8XL compute node has 16 slices.
+When a table is created, you decide whether to spread the data evenly among slices (default), or assign data to specific slices on the basis of one of the columns.
 By choosing columns for distribution that are commonly joined together, you can minimize the amount of data transferred over the network during the join.
 This can significantly increase performance on these types of queries.

 The selection of a good distribution key is the topic of many AWS articles, including Choose the Best Distribution Style; see a definitive guide to distribution and sorting of star schemas in the Optimizing for Star Schemas and Interleaved Sorting on Amazon Redshift blog post.
 In general, a good distribution key should exhibit the following properties:

-- High cardinality – There should be a large number of unique data values in the column relative to the number of nodes in the cluster.
+- High cardinality – There should be a large number of unique data values in the column relative to the number of slices in the cluster.

-- Uniform distribution/low skew – Each unique value in the distribution key should occur in the table an even number of times.
-This allows Amazon Redshift to put the same number of records on each node in the cluster.
+- Uniform distribution/low skew – Ideally, each unique value in the distribution key column should occur in the table about the same number of times.
+This allows Amazon Redshift to put the same number of records on each slice in the cluster.

-- Commonly joined – The columns in a distribution key should be those that you usually join to other tables.
-If you have many possible columns that fit this criterion, then you may choose the column that joins to the largest table.
+- Commonly joined – The column in a distribution key should be one that you usually join to other tables.
+If you have many possible columns that fit this criterion, then you may choose the column that joins the largest number of rows at runtime (this is usually, but not always, the column that joins to the largest table).

-A skewed distribution key results in nodes not working equally hard as each other on query execution, requiring unbalanced CPU or memory, and ultimately only running as fast as the slowest node:
+A skewed distribution key results in slices not working equally hard as each other during query execution, requiring unbalanced CPU or memory, and ultimately only running as fast as the slowest slice:

 If skew is a problem, you typically see that node performance is uneven on the cluster.
 Use one of the admin scripts in the Amazon Redshift Utils GitHub repository, such as table_inspector.sql, to see how data blocks in a distribution key map to the slices and nodes in the cluster.